bartekpacia/garden/posts/dart-vm-service-extensions-part1.md

 [`flutter_tools`](https://github.com/flutter/flutter/tree/master/packages/flutter_tools)
 package is a good starting point.

+Service extensions are also essential to Flutter's new [DevTools Extensions] system works.

 The main difference between the previous pure-Dart example and this one is that in case of a Flutter app (running in debug mode), the VM service connection already exists – it's automatically estabilished by the `flutter` tool when you